 - Apple TV Plus review

-Foundation release date on Apple TV Plus: Fall 2021
+Foundation release date on Apple TV Plus: September 2021

 Like many other productions, filming on Foundation was halted last March due to the Covid-19 pandemic.
 According to The Irish Independent, production started again in early October, with Troy Studios in the city of Limerick becoming the main base of operations for the sci-fi show.